jorge-llanque/JSFromFundamentalsToFunctional/README.md

 ##  FUNCTIONS IN DEPTH
-- A function has parameters
+- A function has parameters(variables)
 - When you invoke a function you'll send argumentssssss